 - you intend to enrol in an undergraduate or postgraduate(coursework) award.

 We are committed to helping you make informed choices.
-As a prospective student we hope that the information provided will enable you to identify the right Sydney College of Divinity award for you.
-What you can study will depend on your level of study, the course you want to study and meeting the entry requirements for the course, which are the same for all students.
+As a prospective student, we hope that the information provided will enable you to identify the right Sydney College of Divinity award for you.
+What you can study will depend on your level of study, the course you want to study, and meeting the entry requirements for the course, which are the same for all students.

 International students can only enrol in the below colleges to study a Sydney College of Divinity award registered with CRICOS.

 If you are a domestic student look up the admission process for a domestic student.
-Our postgraduate (research) courses are open to international students and if you want to study a research degree, you should look up the Higher Degree by Research admission process.
+Our postgraduate (research) courses are open to international students and if you want to study for a research degree, you should look up the Higher Degree by Research admission process.